 Validation of the actual implementation should be done under conditions as close as possible to those under which the system will be used.
-This may involve setting up a usability lab with video cameras, mock up offices, review panels, users, etc., so that development staff can observe the effect of the actual system on real people.
+This may involve setting up a usability lab with video cameras, mock-up offices, review panels, users, etc. so that development staff can observe the effect of the actual system on real people.
 Formal usability testing often requires some amount of preparing the “users” (these could be real users or user representatives) either by providing set scripts or instructions for them to follow.
 Other free form tests allow the user to experiment with the software so the observers can determine how easy or difficult it is for the user to figure out how to accomplish their tasks.

-Many usability tests may be executed by the Test Analyst as part of other tests, for example during functional system test.
+Many usability tests may be executed by the Test Analyst as part of other tests, for example during functional system tests.
 To achieve a consistent approach to the detection and reporting of usability defects in all stages of the life cycle, usability guidelines may be helpful.
 Without usability guidelines, it may be difficult to determine what is “unacceptable” usability.
 For example, is it unreasonable for a user to have to make 10 mouse clicks to log into an application?
 Without specific guidelines, the Test Analyst can be in the difficult position of defending defect reports that the developer wants to close because the software works “as designed”.
 It is very important to have the verifiable usability specifications defined in the requirements as well as to have a set of usability guidelines that are applied to all similar projects.
-The guidelines should include such items as accessibility of instructions, clarity of prompts, number of clicks to complete an activity, error messaging, processing indicators (some type of indicator for the user that the system is processing and cannot accept further inputs at the time), screen layout guidelines, use of colors and sounds and other factors that affect the user’s experience.
+The guidelines should include such items as the accessibility of instructions, clarity of prompts, number of clicks to complete an activity, error messaging, processing indicators (some type of indicator for the user that the system is processing and cannot accept further inputs at the time), screen layout guidelines, use of colors and sounds and other factors that affect the user’s experience.

 Usability Test Specification